Igor Jijikine: Early life and career

-Jijikine was born in Moscow and from 1983 to 1988 he studied drama and acrobatics.
-From 1982 to 1984, Jijikine performed mandatory military service with the Soviet Special Forces unit Spetznaz.
-He performed on stage with the Moscow State Circus, Donn Arden’s "Jubilee" and Cirque du Soleil's "Mystere" in Las Vegas.
+Jijikine was born in Moscow.
+From 1983 to 1988 he studied drama and acrobatics.
+From 1982 to 1984, Jijikine performed mandatory military service with the Soviet Special Forces unit Spetsnaz.
+He has performed on stage with the Moscow State Circus, Donn Arden's "Jubilee" and Cirque du Soleil's "Mystere" in Las Vegas.

 Film career

-Over the recent years, Jijikine has worked with such directors as Steven Spielberg, Clint Eastwood and J. J. Abrams and has appeared in numerous commercial spots for major brands.
-In Steven Spielberg's Indiana Jones and the Kingdom of the Crystal Skull, Igor plays the role of Colonel Dovchenko (taking over the series' tough guy role held by the late Pat Roach), the ruthless leader of the Soviet commando team searching for the crystal skull.
+In recent years, Jijikine has worked with such directors as Steven Spielberg, Clint Eastwood and J. J. Abrams and has appeared in numerous commercial spots for major brands.
+In Spielberg's Indiana Jones and the Kingdom of the Crystal Skull, Igor plays the role of Colonel Dovchenko (taking over the series' tough guy role held by the late Pat Roach), the ruthless leader of the Soviet commando team searching for the crystal skull.
 His commercially most successful films have been Indiana Jones and the Kingdom of the Crystal Skull which grossed US$786 million and The Tourist which grossed US$278 million worldwide.